adamurbina/mucho-trabajo/README.md

-change the read me file
+another change / this makes sense